nberkow/A1X1/README.md

 - https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE179640

 #### Bulk RNA-Seq of cultured cells
-Bulk RNA-Seq has limited value for samples with a mixture of cells.
+Bulk RNA-Seq has limited value for samples containing a mixture of cells.
 I found an interesting data set where RNA-Seq was done on organoids from patient cells.
 It has pairs of samples from healthy endometrial tissue as well as endometriosis from the same patients.
 The organoids probably have expression patterns different from cells in vivo, but they can be compared to the single cell clusters to help identify them.

 - https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE118928